dekuNukem/hirc/README.md

-A very simple command line IRC client for Twitch chat.
+A very simple command line IRC client for Twitch chat with logging.

 ## Usage